-Alia Malek was born in 1974 in Baltimore to parents who emigrated from Damascus, Syria under the same liberalization of U.S. immigrations laws in 1965 that serve as the starting point for A Country Called Amreeka.
+Alia Malek was born in Baltimore to parents who emigrated from Damascus, Syria under the same liberalization of U.S. immigrations laws in 1965 that serve as the starting point for A Country Called Amreeka.

 She was raised in the suburbs of Charm City, where she also attended college, graduating from the Johns Hopkins University.
 During her junior year, she obtained a Graduate Diploma from the School of Advanced International Studies (SAIS), Bologna Center.
 Upon graduation from Baltimore the following year, she returned to work in Milan, Italy at Fondazione Mattei, where she focused on matters of international environmental politics.